 Regardless of which engine you do opt for, the Meriva is surprisingly nice to drive.
 And we don’t mean ‘nice’ as in ‘I just want to be friends’, it’s an enjoyable car.
 Despite the upright design and seating there’s very little body roll, the steering is direct and it clings on gamely if you’ve forgotten your kid’s Dora lunchbox and you need to do a U-turn in a hurry.

 On the inside

 This is where you’ll realise you get what you paid for.
 The cheapest Merivas available do without a lot of niceties, most noticeably aircon, so it’s best to pay a little more for a mid-range version.
 That’ll then include nicer trim.
 Leather is optional and probably too much of a luxury in this price bracket, but sports seats are highly recommended.

 Aside from the specification, the Meriva’s interior is well thought out.
 The rear seats slide and tilt to allow you to balance luggage with passenger space, while the centre console has a seemingly endless range of adjustment.

 ‘Class-competitive’ is the best way to describe the Meriva’s running costs.
 Obviously, fuel economy and emissions figures vary from model to model, though Vauxhall’s engines are all pretty good in that regard.
-Watch out for the ecoFlex badge, as that means it’s an economy special and the version with stop-start manages 68.9mpg and emits just 109g/km of CO2.
-Even the most powerful petrol model manages more than 40mpg, though beware that if you opt for an automatic gearbox on the 1.7-litre diesel it’ll do 10 fewer miles per gallon, despite a drop in the power levels.
+Watch out for the ecoFlex badge, as that means it’s an economy special and the 1.3-litre version with stop-start manages 68.9mpg and just 109g/km of CO2.
+Good, but we’d still much rather go for the smooth new 1.6-litre CDTi, which has far more pulling power yet still does 64.2mpg and 116g/km.
+As for petrol, even the most powerful turbo manages more than 40mpg.